top of page

 Cellular actin dynamics are essential in key processes such as cell migration, wound healing, division, and endocytosis.
 Living cells rapidly assemble and remodel their actin cytoskeleton in response to external signals to move, change shape, and reorganize their internal architecture.
 Cells can locally tune actin dynamics to meet the demands of specific biological processes, but how is this achieved in the crowded, heterogeneous cytoplasm?
 The central hypothesis driving our research is that intracellular actin dynamics emerges from an interplay between multicomponent biochemical factors (e.g., proteins) and mechanical forces.
 By reconstituting minimal actin networks and probing their dynamics in vitro, we seek to decode the rules of self-organization that enable actin dynamics in vivo

-Our biophysical toolbox
+Our biophysical and biochemical toolbox

 Forces and curvature.tif